-Your sole duty at this time is to determine whether the State has met its burden of proving the defendant's guilt beyond a reasonable doubt in this cause and restrict your deliberations solely to that issue.
+Your sole duty at this time is to determine the guilt or innocence of the defendant under the indictment in this cause and restrict your deliberations solely to the issue of guilt or innocence of the defendant.

 Following the arguments of counsel, you will retire to consider your verdict.